arvidn/libtorrent/docs/projects.rst

 btg
 ---

-btg_ is a unix bittorrent client which is run as a daemon.
+btg_ is a Unix bittorrent client which is run as a daemon.
 It has multiple user interfaces which connects to the daemon.
-One GUI (Gtkmm), one terminal interface (ncurses) and one web interface (accessable through a web browser).
+One GUI (gtkmm), one terminal interface (ncurses) and one web interface (accessible through a web browser).
 Written by Michael Wojciechowski and Johan Strom.

 .. _btg: https://sourceforge.net/projects/btg/